 Something will come up and you will putt off your plans till next summer, next spring break, next year… And before you know it, your kids will be too old and will not want to travel with you.

 They told us that this was only their second trip with their children and that they were sorry that they didn’t travel with their kids when they were younger.
 ‘We just didn’t dare.
-We realise now what we had missed’, they said.
+We realize now what we had missed’, they said.

-Excuse no. 1 – We don’t travel with kids because they will not remember anything
+1. We don’t travel with kids because they will not remember anything

 What we remember is often not much more than some details, funny stories, people we met, impressions, tastes, sounds, emotions… All the rest we ‘remember’ when we look at the pictures, read the travel diary, or when we see something that reminds us of the places we visited.

-When I ask my kids what they remember of their trip to Australia two years ago, they usually say they don’t remember much.
-But then all of the sudden one of them asks ‘is it that trip where we were running behind kangaroos trying to cuddle them?’
+When I ask my kids what they remember of their trip to Australia a few years ago, they usually say they don’t remember much.
+But then all of a sudden one of them asks ‘is it that trip where we were running behind kangaroos trying to cuddle them?’
 ‘And do you remember that bird – it stole daddy’s sandwich, didn’t it?’ – says the other one.
 ‘Oh, and was it there where we were rolling down the red sand dunes and where I saw those elephants before anyone else did?
 And where we saw a koala crossing the road…’

 People grow through experience and it’s your experiences that shape you.
 Not the memories.

-Yes you can!
+Yes, you can!
 All you have to do is plan your trip accordingly.
-It’s true that there will be some things that you will not be able to do on a trip, but there are always plenty alternatives and if you want to you can travel almost anywhere with children of any age.
+It’s true that there will be some things that you will not be able to do on a trip, but there are always plenty of alternatives and if you want to you can travel almost anywhere with children of any age.

-Excuse no. 3 – My kids will never survive a long-haul flight
+3. My kids will never survive a long-haul flight